thejosmeister/SimsigTtTools/README.md

 All trains will be converted to a Json representation of what they end up as in a Simsig TT and placed into the train_tts.json database file.
 Timetable header information will be in the main_header.json DB file.
 Any rules will be in the rules.json DB file.

 Methods in the dbClient.py file can be used to query and modify data in the Json DBs.

+**Notes:**

+If want to parse a TT with the same name as an old one and overwite all trains from the last, then make sure you delete the DB files for that particular TT name before to avoid old data being left around.

 ### Write info strored in Json DB to a .WTT file